Margaret L. Behm

 In addition to her service to the legal profession and matters involving access to justice, Behm is an active community volunteer.
 Behm was named by Mayor Bill Purcell as co-chairman of Celebrate Nashville, Nashville’s year-long celebration of its 200th birthday in 2006.
 She has been a key advisor to numerous political candidates and is particularly known for her encouragement of, and support for, women candidates.

 A big basketball fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
 Recently, she served on the selection committee for Vanderbilt’s women’s basketball coach.
 She is a longtime board and executive committee member of the Nashville Sports Council and chairs its Women in Sports Committee.
-Currently, she is serving her second term as a board member of the Metropolitan Sports Authority, which oversees the professional sports facilities in Nashville, and chairs the Finance Committee.
+Currently, she is serving her second term as a board member of the Metropolitan Sports Authority, which oversees the professional sports facilities in Nashville, and is the past chair of the Finance Committee.

 For many years, Behm has served on the board and executive committee of the YWCA.
 Behm has also been involved with scouting as a Girl Scout leader and member of the board and executive committee of Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
 From 1999 to 2008, Behm served as a member of the Board of Health for the Metropolitan Health Department.